 Each competitor is a student team that spends the previous year designing, constructing, and testing their solar boat.
 The boats, driven by a single skipper, vary greatly in appearance but must conform to size, power, and safety specifications.
-Changes to the rules for 2024 required that the boats compete in slalom, sprint, and endurance events with solar panels in place on the crafts.
+Rules require that the boats compete in slalom, sprint, and endurance events with solar panels in place on the crafts.
 Batteries supplement direct solar power for all events, but must be charged by solar panels only.
-Rules for the event, as well as results and photos from the past 29 years, can be found at www.solarsplash.com.
+Rules for the event, as well as results and photos from the past 30 years, can be found at www.solarsplash.com.